Broker Publishing

 Consuming Updates from the Broker

-Use the consumer transport modules to process updates through the full bot pipeline:
+Use the consumer transport to process updates through the full bot pipeline.
+A consumer bot does not poll Telegram directly — it reads from the broker topic/queue:

 messaging: